shunseven/mocxykit/README_EN.md

 app.listen(3000, () => console.log("Example app listening on port 3000!"));
 ```
 Open the browser at http://localhost:3000/config to see the configuration interface for proxy and MOCK data.
+vite project will display a button in the bottom right corner of the page.
+Click the button to open the configuration page

 Refer to [below](#other-servers) for usage examples with vite, webpack, and vueConfig.